-- It will sometimes allow the coding of abbreviated, syntactically incomplete sentences for example chronologies or direct quotes-where the subject or object is implied rather than explicit.3 - It allows TABARI to code only verb phrases without identifying (or requiring) sources and targets.
+- Dictionaries are incomplete and you want to find situations where an codeable event has been reported but the actors involved are not in the dictionary; - The default target is useful for events such as comments and policy statements that are not directed to a specific audience; - It will sometimes allow the coding of abbreviated, syntactically incomplete sentences-for example chronologies or direct quotes-where the subject or object is implied rather than explicit.4 - It allows Tabari to code only verb phrases without identifying (or requiring) sources and targets.

 Default codes that refer to specific actors-as opposed to special codes that are only used in the context of a default-will probably substantially increase the number of incorrectly coded events; it is generally a good idea to make the default codes distinct (e.g. SRCDEF, TARDEF) so that you know they have been assigned by the default procedure rather than through regular coding.
-As noted earlier, assigning a default source will guarantee that the first verb identified in each clause (or the sentence) is coded.
-This means that the coding is more sensitive to disambiguation errors: the first "verb" may actually be a noun or an adjective.